ibm-cloud-docs/event-notifications/en-smtp-configurations.md

 After creating a SMTP configuration in an IBM Cloud Event Notifications instance, you need to perform three types of verifications to get the required parameters to send email via the SMTP Interface.
 These verifications are located under the 'Verify' tab, accessible by clicking the `⋮` menu.

 1. Create Sender Policy Framework (SPF), which is used to authenticate the sender of an email.
 SPF specifies the mail servers that are allowed to send email for your domain.
+    * Make sure the domain already exists as an A record in the DNS records.
     * Open your DNS hosting provider for the domain name configured
     * Create a new TXT record with your domain name registerer with the name and value provided in the configure screen for SPF
 2. Create DomainKeys Identified Mail (DKIM), which allows an organization to take responsibility for transmitting a message by signing it.
 DKIM allows the receiver to check the email that claimed to have come from a specific domain, is authorized by the owner of that domain.